XPRIZE/GLEXP-Team-CCI/README.md

 These assets are completed by adding the interactive layer.
 This is the behind-the-scenes creativity where instructional designers will spend most of their time.
 In most cases, designers begin this work by tracing areas on each page to create hotspots or ”links,” and then adding ”targets” to them.
 When triggered (touched or clicked by the student), the targets provide an engaging educational experience.
 Some examples of targets include playing audio files, flashing images, highlighting text, automated drawing, and running animations.

 It is through this system of links, triggers, and targets that Pubbly designers create rich and engaging interactivity.
 For the newcomer, even the addition of just a few audio targets can produce valuable interactive learning experiences, and designers can upload or “publish” any content asset to the cloud directly from the authoring system.
 Doing so generates a URL that can be accessed by Internet-connected learners anywhere in the world.
 Nothing more is required.
 For GLEXP, we also developed the capability to run content assets locally, without an Internet connection and to arrange those assets into specific learning pathways.
 For those who want to go further, Pubbly offers much, much more while never requiring any coding or complex computer skills.

-Build instructions for the standalone are inside the "Desktop design tools" subfolder"

 ____